-EYFS Year 1 & 2 Year 3 & 4 Year 5 & 6 ETFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 rules pr -how we treat digital We equipment an ro Safely use and explore a through the variety of materials, tools and techniques, experimenting with colour, design, pr texture, form and functiondrawing pictures on iPads and smartboard preserved. ise logical reasoning to predict the behaviour of imple programs Write short algorithms and programmes for floor obots (beebots) and predict outcomes (Linked through Literacy) Inderstand what algorithms are; how they are implemented as programs on digital devices; and those programs execute by collowing precise and anambiguous anstructions Design and programme to provement of a character on a screen (Scratch Jr) to ell a story (Linked through Literacy) around us and how to use it safely. understand what algorithms are; how they are implemented as programs on digital devices; and those programs execute by following precise and unambiguous instructions design algorithms and programs to use events to trigger sequences to form an internative quiz on Scratch jr (taught through topic) select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information Create sequences in a Scratch programming language to make music (Linked through music) Capture and edit digital still images to produce a stopframe animation that tells a story using iMotion (Linked through Literacy) Create documents by modifying text, images, and page layouts for a specified purpose (Linked through topic) use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information Manipulate digital images, and reflect on the impact of changes and whether the required purpose is fulfilled (Linked through Art).
-Recognise how and why data is collected over time, before using data loggers to carry out an investigation (Linked through Science) Capture and edit audio to produce a podcast, ensuring that copyright is considered (Linked through topic) Create documents by modifying text, images, and page layouts for a specified purpose (Linked through topic) use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information Plan, capture, and edit a video on iMovie to produce a short film (Linked through Literacy).
-Use a database (J2 Database) to order data and create charts to answer questions (Linked through Science) Create images in a Google Drawings by using layers and groups of objects (Linked through Art). use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information Design and create webpages on Google Sites, giving consideration to copyright, aesthetics, and navigation (linked through Topic) Answer questions by using spreadsheets to organise and calculate data (Linked through Science/Maths).
-Planning, developing, and evaluating 3D computer models of physical objects (Using Tinkercad). use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact
+EVEC Yea r 1 & 2 Year 3 & 4 Year 5 5&6 ETFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 EYFS Safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function. -drawing pictures on iPads and Smartboard Cycle 2 content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information Manipulate digital images, and reflect on the impact of changes and whether the required purpose is fulfilled (Linked through Art).
+Recognise how and why data is collected over time, before using data loggers to carry out an investigation (Linked through Science) Capture and edit audio to produce a podcast, ensuring that copyright is considered (Linked through topic) Create documents by modifying text, images, and page layouts for a specified purpose (Linked Cycle 1 services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information Plan, capture, and edit a video on iMovie to produce a short film (Linked through Literacy).
+Use a database (J2 Database) to order data and create charts to answer questions (Linked through Science) Create images in a Google Drawings by using layers and groups of objects (Linked through Art). use technology safely, respectfully and responsibly; recognise acceptable/unacceptable Cycle 2 select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information Design and create webpages on Google Sites, giving consideration to copyright, aesthetics, and navigation (linked through Topic) Answer questions by using spreadsheets to organise and calculate data (Linked through Science/Maths).
+Planning, developing, and evaluating 3D computer • • •